Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet: Abstract

 \section{Abstract}

 We report energy renormalizations from electron-phonon and electron-magnon interactions in spin minority surface resonances on Ni(111).
-The different interactions are disentangled and quantified in strength $\lambda$, based on the characteristic shapes of their complex self-energies, and the largely different binding energies at which they occur.
-The observed electron-magnon interactions reveal a strong dependence on momentum and energy band position in the bulk Brillouin zone.
-In contrast, electron-phonon interactions from the same bands are observed to be practically momentum- and symmetry-independent.
-Additionally, a moderately strong ($\lambda>0.5$) electron-phonon interaction is observed from a `buried', near-parabolic spin majority band that does not cross the Fermi level.
+The different interactions are identified, disentangled, and quantified from the characteristic signatures they provide to the complex self-energy and the largely different binding energies at which they occur.
+The observed electron-magnon interactions exhibit a strong dependence on momentum and energy band position in the bulk Brillouin zone.
+In contrast, electron-phonon interactions from the same bands appear to be relatively momentum- and symmetry-independent.
+Additionally, a moderately strong ($\lambda>0.5$) electron-phonon interaction is distinguished from a near-parabolic spin majority band not crossing the Fermi level.